When it comes to starting a SEO agency, you may find yourself in a place where you have to make some big decisions.

 Understand your costs

-When pricing your seo agency, it's critical that you first identify all of your costs and consequently mark up your seo agency so you can factor in a profit.
+When pricing your seo services, it's critical that you first identify all of your costs and consequently mark up your seo services so you can factor in a profit.

-The actual cost of your seo agency may include things like:
+The actual cost of your seo services may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).